KnIfER/mdict-java/README.md

-# mdict library in java
+# MDict Library in java
-supports lzo,no encryption other than ripemd128 key-info encryption.
+It supports lzo,and no encryption other than ripemd128 key-info encryption has been imple..ed now.
+The Builder is ready to use now.
+An example has been uploaded in the folder /src/test/.

 # Usage:
 ### 1.Basic query: